matszpk/clgpustress/README.md

 make clean

-AMDAPP variable defined in Makefile may be changed for successful compilation.
-If you have AMDAPP or OPENCL directory in other place than /opt/AMDAPP you must change AMDAPP variable in Makefile file.
+OPENCLDIR variable defined in Makefile may be changed for successful compilation.
+If you have AMDAPP or OPENCL directory in other place than /opt/AMDAPP you must change OPENCLDIR variable in Makefile file.

 ### Memory requirements

-Program prints size of memory required in GPU (device) memory.
+Program prints size of memory required in the device memory.
+Standard tests requires 64 * blocksNum * workFactor * maxComputeUnits * maxWorkGroupSize bytes in
+device memory.

+You can get maxComputeUnits and maxWorkGroupSize from 'clinfo' or from other OpenCL diagnostics utility.

 Option '-I' chooses standard method with decoupled input and output which requires double size of memory on the device.
+By default program uses single buffer for input and output.

 Program needs also host memory: 192 * blocksNum * workSize bytes for buffers.